MeanderingProgrammer/py-requirements.nvim/README.md

 ## Configure

-Below is the configuration that gets used by default, any part of it can be modified by the user.
+Below is the default configuration, any part of it can be modified.

 ```lua
 require('py-requirements').setup({